thijsfranck/the-dynamic-typists/typings/README.md

 # Typings

-The typings module offers supplementary type stubs to enhance the clarity and type safety of our CAPTCHA project's Python codebase.
+The typings folder offers supplementary type stubs to enhance the clarity and type safety of our codebase.
 Notably, we expanded upon the default type stubs for the `js` module, provided by Pyodide, to facilitate safer interactions with web APIs and the DOM.
 Our extensions for the `js` module type stubs are based on [the Mozilla Web API documentation](https://developer.mozilla.org/en-US/docs/Web/API).

 ## Features